isomerpages/moe-bendemeersec/_assessment/Academic Requirement and Promotion Criteria.md

 <tr>
 <td rowspan="1" colspan="1">
 <p>All students generally progress to next year of learning, guided by a
-common academic requirement that applies.</p>
+common academic requirement that applies.
+<br>Students who do well in&nbsp;individual subjects can offer subjects at
+MDL either in end of Sec 1 Sem 1/ end of Sec1 Sem 2.</p>
 <p><strong>Academic Requirement:</strong>
 <br>(a)&nbsp; EL and 2 subjects, or
 <br>(b)&nbsp; at least half the total number of examinable subjects offered</p>
-<p></p>
-<p>Students who do well in&nbsp;individual subjects can offer subjects at
-MDL either in end of Sec 1 Sem 1/ end of Sec1 Sem 2.</p>
 </td>
 </tr>
 </tbody>